 - identifying low-dimensional subspaces to develop robust computational models for analyzing high-dimensional, and sparse neural data

 - developing model-based estimation methods for mapping the high-dimensional spatiotemporal receptive fields of neurons in the visual cortex

 - deciphering the computational principles of object motion processing in the presence of an eye movement in the retina and the brain

 COMPUTATIONAL AND ARTIFICIAL VISION

 As a computational neuroscience lab working at the interface of brain physiology and engineering, one of our translational goals is to facilitate a huge leap forward in the design and implementation of visual prosthetics.
-Our effort to understand what information is encoded in neural responses, and how to decode the relevant information to visual perception on the actual timescale of the behavior, is critically needed for developing visual prostheses and brain-machine interfaces which aim to restore our natural visual behavior.
+Our effort to understand what information is encoded in neural responses, and how to decode the relevant information to visual perception on the actual timescale of the behavior, is critically needed for developing visual and oculomotor prostheses and visual brain-machine interfacing which aim to restore our natural visual behavior.

 Moreover, we develop computational model frameworks or related deep network architectures for solving motion detection, segmentation, and tracking in the presence of an observer motion.
 This research will develop visual motion computation algorithms for mobile observers, such as moving cameras, based on our robust visual perception during eye movements to enhance robustness, accuracy and runtime of these algorithms applied to real world scenarios.